Morpho-lang/morpho-devguide/README.md

 # Morpho-devguide

 This repository contains the current version of the developer guide for the [morpho](https://github.com/Morpho-lang/morpho) language.
 Please see the main repository for more information and installation instructions.

+This guide is intended for advanced users and programmers interested in extending or contributing to morpho; new users should instead read the [manual](https://github.com/Morpho-lang/morpho-manual).

 The most recent version of the developer guide is available as a PDF document in this repository's root folder.